saiedmighani/earthquake_time_series_LSTM/README.md

 ### Difficulties with Forecasting Earthquake Time-series
 Figure below shows the sequence of foreshocks (before the main earthquake), the main magnitude 6.9 earthquake, and the aftershocks (following the main earthquake), during the 1989 Loma Prieta earthquake (63 casualties, 10 billion dollars damage).
 The main earthquake occurred almost without any large precursory signals.
 This complicates the task of earthquake forecast for more conventional time-series models such as the autoregressive ones.
 <div style="text-align:center"><img src="assets/Lome_prieta.png" /></div>
+Figure: Earthquake sequences during the magnitude 6.9 Loma Prieta occurred in 1989.
+Note the occurrence of main earthquake without prior precursory large events (Image by author).

 ### Problem statement: